MGCarta/oncovi/README.md

 OncoVI is a fully-automated Python implementation of the oncogenicity guidelines [Link to the oncogenicity guideline publication](https://pubmed.ncbi.nlm.nih.gov/35101336/), that starting from the genomic location of the variant:
 1. Performs functional annotation based on the [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) from Ensembl
 2. Collects biological evidences from the implemented publicly available resources
-3. Provides a classification of oncogenicity based on the oncogenicity guidelines [].
+3. Provides a classification of oncogenicity based on the oncogenicity guidelines.

 Workflow of OncoVI:
 ![alt text][logo]